moneybutton/yours-core/blog/contents/articles/2016-02-25-announcing-the-hackathon/index.md

 ---
 We're holding the second Datt hackathon this weekend, Feb.
 26 - 28, 2016, on the Datt Slack channel and in real life at the LAUNCH Hackathon in San Francisco.
-The follow text was sent out to the Datt hackathon this morning:
+The follow text was sent out to the Datt mailing list this morning:

 -------------------